paulissoft/pato-gui/README.md

 ## Installation <a name="installation" />

-You need to install [Conda and Mamba first](https://github.com/conda-forge/miniforge).
+You need to install [Mamba first](https://github.com/conda-forge/miniforge).

 I assume you have already `make`.